junghan0611/spacemacs/doc/LAYERS.md

 config.el
 ---------

-This file configures the layer by declaring layer variables\' default values and setting up some other variables related to the layer.
+This file configures the layer by declaring layer variables' default values and setting up some other variables related to the layer.

 This file is loaded after `funcs.el`.